augerai/a2ml/README.md

 * Predict results with new data against deployed models
 * Review performance of deployed models

-Since ICTEDPR is hard to remember we refer to this pipeline as: PREDICT.
+Since ICTEDPR is hard to remember we refer to this pipeline by its conveniently mnemonic anagram: "PREDICT".
 The A2ML project provides classes which implement this pipeline for various Cloud AutoML providers and a command line interface that invokes stages of the pipeline.

 ## A2ML Classes